 Our eye is drawn to the phrase “The purpose of this opening section”

-This prepares us for a “complex” and “challenging” discussion.
-Now I won’t be worried if it feels like a lot to take in.
+This paragraph prepares us for a “complex” and “challenging” discussion.
+Now I, as a reader, won’t be worried if it feels like a lot to take in.

 Focus Questions